Team

 Lars Bretthauer (PhD student)

 In collaboration with the department for electrical engineering, Lars works on the dtec project “Digital Sensor-2-Cloud Campus-Plattform” on sensor networks and the signal processing interface to realize a wireless sensor network.
-He is currently using MEMS sensors for this purpose and is also investigating alternative techniques to improve the positioning between two MEMS sensors.
+He is currently using MEMS sensors for this purpose and is also investigating alternative techniques to improve the positioning between two MEMS sensors and the total uncertainty of the measurement chain.

 Holstenhofweg 85, 22043 Hamburg